soligen2010/dspmeterv1/README.md

 ## Change Goals
 I began with a several goals:
-- Get the the CW Decode to work for me
+- Get the the CW Decode to work for me, and possibly improve it
 - Free memory so I can add some future new functionality I have in mind
 - Integrate my Power and SWR meter changes.
 I originally developed this before Dr. Lee released his.
 I wish I would have uploaded it sooner to save him some effort.
 - Re-organize the code to make it easier to follow and modify/extend

 In the process of pursuing these, I modified quite a lot of miscellaneous things.

-## Change Summary
+## V2 Summary
 ### CW Decode
 I re-arranged the decode checks so that the longer dit-dah sequences are checked first, and changed to compare to match against the end of the decoded dit-dah string.
 What this does is sometimes allow a match to be found if the previous character spacing is missed.
 So, for example, if two letters are run together instead of finding no match, there will be a match on the second letter.
 After this, the remaining dit-dah sequences are kept to attempt to get the previous character from the sequence.
-DEcoding when a character space is missed is a highly ambiguous situation, and this is an attempt to occasionally still get a correct decode.
+Decoding when a character space is missed is a highly ambiguous situation, and this is an attempt to occasionally still get a correct decode.

 The dit-dah buffer was exposed to a potential buffer over-run situation.
 I protected against this and was able to reduce the size of the buffer to save some RAM.